Pre- and Post-Arrival Guides

 Our campus stores stock all required course materials, including new and used books, e-books and supplies.
 Most are available for purchase before term start.
-You can also make purchases at rrc.ca/books.
+You can also make purchases online.
 You can rent a locker through one of our campus stores or online.

 STEP 6 – Bank Account

 Open a bank account as soon as you arrive so you have a safe place for your money.
 Many banks offer accounts with privileges for students.
 You’ll need to bring your ID and you may need to make an appointment in advance.
-For a complete list visit this page.
+See information about banks and Credit Unions in Manitoba.

 STEP 7 – Transportation